uchicago-cs/student-resource-guide/tutorials/git.rst

 ::

-   git clone git@github.com:uchicago-cmsc22000-2022/hw1-GITHUB_USERNAME.git
+   git clone git@github.com:GITHUB_USERNAME/uchicago-cs-git-tutorial.git

 This will create a local repository that “clones” the version of the repository that is currently stored on GitHub.
-For the purposes of this homework, we'll create this second copy in a separate directory of the same machine where you've been running Git commands so far.
+For the purposes of this tutorial, we'll create this second copy in a separate directory of the same machine where you've been running Git commands so far.
 Open a second terminal window, and run the following:

 ::

-   mkdir -p /tmp/$USER/cs220
+   mkdir -p /tmp/$USER/git-tutorial
-   cd /tmp/$USER/cs220
+   cd /tmp/$USER/git-tutorial
-   git clone git@github.com:uchicago-cmsc22000-2022/hw1-GITHUB_USERNAME.git
+   git clone git@github.com:GITHUB_USERNAME/uchicago-cs-git-tutorial.git

 Make sure to replace ``GITHUB_USERNAME`` with your GitHub username!